Kotti/kotti_navigation/README.md

 With the display type you choose how your navigation will be rendered.

-- Not enabled
+1. Not enabled
-  > As expected the widget will not be shown in the slot.
+  - As expected the widget will not be shown in the slot.
-- Tree
+2. Tree
-  > The full tree is used for the navigation.
+  - The full tree is used for the navigation.
-- Items
+3. Items
-  > Only the the children of the current context are included.
+  - Only the the children of the current context are included.
-- Menu
+4. Menu
-  > The navigation will be rendered as a dropdown menu.
+  - The navigation will be rendered as a dropdown menu.
-- Breadcrumbs
+5. Breadcrumbs
-  > Here the real breadcrumbs will be rendered, useful when you need it
-    in another slot than usual.
+  - Here the real breadcrumbs will be rendered, useful when you need it in another slot than usual.

 For a typical website that has a tree navigation display in the left slot, you would configure for only the left location, and omit configuration for any other.
 But you are encouraged to play around with the possibilities.

+### Display Manner

+With the display manner you can choose how the menu items will be displayed.
+The options `Pills` and `Tabs` are possible.
+The setting only affects the display types `Items` and `Tree`.

 ### Options